 Learn more about some proven ways to keep cat irritants under control so that those who are allergic are not sneezing every five minutes if they do visit.

 Ways to Mitigate Cat Allergens

 Here are some ways to ready your home for visits by allergy sufferers.
-In fact, you should incorporate them into your normal routine if possible.
+You should incorporate them into your normal routine if possible.
 You never know when an allergic VIP might show up.

 Suggested Allergy Relief Products

 If you are trying to make your house allergy-friendly without spending much money, make sure to wet dust.
 Dampen your dust cloth with a little water.
-Dry dusting is not helpful, it just kicks the dander back up into the air, giving it the opportunity to settle elsewhere.
-There are many sprays and solutions used for eradicating dust mites that may also be helpful since pet dander collects within the dust and these products have active ingredients like benzyl benzoate or tannic acid that can be effective in breaking down dust and its contents.
+Dry dusting is not helpful, as it just kicks the dander back up into the air, allowing it to settle elsewhere.
+There are many sprays and solutions used for eradicating dust mites that may also be helpful since pet dander collects within the dust.
+These products have active ingredients such as benzyl benzoate or tannic acid that can be effective in breaking down dust and its contents.
 Other allergy-controlling products for the home include:

 - Dyson Animal vacuum cleaner: Dyson Animal is a vacuum designed for homes with pets and comes in several iterations.
 Dyson continuously upgrades its Animal product line, making its vacuums more powerful and with HEPA filters built-in.

 - Swiffer starter kit: The Swiffer mop/broom kit comes with a handle and both disposable wet and dry cleaning cloths.
 Rumors circulated about the Swiffer Wet Jet product as being unsafe for pets.
 This myth has been debunked by the ASPCA, and this product is considered safe around pets.

 - HEPA air filters: These filters come in all shapes and sizes and a wide range of prices.